danielaparker/jsoncons/doc/ref/json_array_arg_t.md

 struct json_array_arg_t {};
 ```

-`json_array_arg_t` is an empty class type used to disambiguate function overloads for json arrays.
+`json_array_arg_t` is an empty class type used to disambiguate constructor overloads for json arrays.

 ### See also